Business Model Validation

 Kill or pivot if:

-🚩 Can't get to profitable CAC
+Cannot get to a profitable CAC.

 - Tested 10+ channels